Wayne Williams, Prosecuting Attorney

 8:00 a.m. - 4:30 p.m.

 When a crime is reported, law enforcement agencies are responsible for conducting an investigation.
 After completing their investigation, the law enforcement agency may submit their reports to the prosecuting attorney.
-The prosecuting attorney then reviews the reports and decides whether to charge an individual with a crime or not.
+The prosecuting attorney then reviews the reports and decides whether or not to charge an individual with a crime.

 How to track a case